Frequently Asked Questions (FAQs)

 For more information please see the following links to each state’s child protection authority:

-A Volunteer WWCC is free in most states.
+A Volunteer WWCC is free

 This document contains the most recent detailed information sourced by the ITF Australia team for all states and territories

 This document issued by the NSW Department of Education clearly states that ITF volunteer visitors in DET schools only need to present a photo ID before taking part in ITF school activities.

 A company called Cited in WA provides a reasonably

 Do you cover primary schools?

 Will school alumni networks be involved?